 What did you learn about writing, or about yourself as a writer today?

-Put an X in the box for day 6 and log the time you took with today’s session.
+Put an X through day 5 and jot down the time you took with this writing session.